Extracting transport coefficients from local ground-state currents: Methods

 In principle, the expression in Eq.~\eqref{multi-gap} encompasses multiple energy gaps, resulting in oscillations at various frequencies.
 Nevertheless, the dominant contribution is expected to arise from transitions between the ground band and the first excited band, thereby producing a single characteristic frequency, $\omega_0$.
 This behavior is exemplified in the Landau-level limit, where selection rules restrict transitions from the lowest Landau level ($n\!=\!0$) to the next ($n\!=\!1$).
-Additional selection rules may emerge from specific symmetries, as seen in the Hofstadter model, which exhibits chiral symmetry~\cite{Repellin2019}.
+Additional selection rules may emerge from specific symmetries, as seen in the Harper-Hofstadter model, which exhibits chiral symmetry~\cite{Repellin2019}.

-We now explicitly demonstrate this argument through a numerical study of the Hofstadter model.
-We start by comparing the characteristic oscillation frequency $\omega_0$, extracted from a fit of the correlator $\mathcal{C}(\vec{r}, t)$ using Eq.~\eqref{eq:Approximate_C_of_t}, to the cyclotron gap $\Omega_c$.
-The latter quantity corresponds to the bandgap to the first excited band in the Hofstadter model, and it reaches the value $\Omega_c^{\rm cont}=4\pi\alpha$ in the low-flux (continuum) limit.
-The results shown in Fig.~\ref{fig:Gap} show a good agreement $\omega_0\!\approx\!\Omega_c$ within a broad flux window, $\alpha \lesssim 0.2$, hence validating the single-frequency ansatz in Eq.~\eqref{eq:Approximate_C_of_t} in this range.
-Furthermore, the identification of the cyclotron bandgap as the relevant frequency indicates that the parameter $\omega_0$ can be determined independently through spectroscopy.
+The validity of this argument can be confirmed by comparing the characteristic oscillation frequency $\omega_0$, extracted from a fit of the correlator $\mathcal{C}(\vec{r}, t)$ using Eq.~\eqref{eq:Approximate_C_of_t}, to the cyclotron gap $\Omega_c$, i.e. the bandgap to the first excited band in the Harper-Hofstadter model, and it reaches the value $\Omega_c^{\rm cont}=4\pi\alpha$ in the low-flux (continuum) limit; see Fig.~\ref{fig:Gap} in the Results section.

-In contrast, for $\alpha\gtrsim0.2$ we find significant deviations between the cyclotron gap $\Omega_c$ and the fitted $\omega_0$.
-This agrees with the substantial band dispersion in this regime, resulting in a finite bandwidth $W/J$.
-We note that this broadening of the lowest band results in an exponential decay of the correlations with a rate $\Gamma \approx W$; see the inset in Fig.~\ref{fig:Gap}.

-We also show the parameter $\omega_0$ as extracted from the coefficients $c_m$; see Eq.~\eqref{eq:ConnectionCm_DampedOsci}.
-This approach builds on the short-time approximation inherent to the expansion in Eq.~\eqref{eq:C_of_t_Expansion:2ndOrder}, and agrees with the single-frequency ansatz [Eq.~\eqref{eq:Approximate_C_of_t}] throughout the entire flux range.